jonathanlermitage/intellij-extra-icons-plugin/README.md

 ## Contributors
 Edoardo Luppi (<lp.edoardo@gmail.com>)

+## Build

+Starting from version 0.17, you need JetBrains `AngularJS` plugin to build Extra Icons.
+Go to `Project Structure`, `SDKs`, select an IntelliJ platform (e.g. IntelliJ DIEA Ultimate) that bundles AngularJS plugin, then add `<thePlatform>/plugins/AngularJS/lib/AngularJS.jar!/` to classpath.

+AngularJS support is optional, so you still can install Extra Icons on IntelliJ IDEA Community edition.

 ## License

 MIT License.
 In other words, you can do what you want: this project is entirely OpenSource, Free and Gratis.